changetocoding/WebLessonPlan/Lesson11-Git v2.md

 # Course materials
-GIT BASH:
+### GIT BASH:

-CLONE
+### CLONE
 git clone repositorylink.git
 Eg: git clone https://github.com/changetocoding/WebLessonPlan.git

-Righ click within the folder you want to clone into and select "Git Bash Here"
+Right click within the folder you want to clone into and select "Git Bash Here"

 After cloning, navigate into the folder to perform operations by typing cd clonedrepositoryfoldername

-TO UPDATE/UPLOAD A FILE TO THE REPOSITORY
+### TO UPDATE/UPLOAD A FILE TO THE REPOSITORY

-git add "filename" (this keeps track of the file to be uploaded or updated)
+git add "filename" (this instructs git to start keeping track of the file to be uploaded or updated)

 git commit -m "filename" (this commits the file to be uploaded or updated)

 git push

-(To add all files: git add .)
+(To add all files!!!: git add .)

 (To close out of comment window: :wq)

-TO GET UP-TO-DATE FILES FROM THE REPOSITORY
+### TO GET UP-TO-DATE FILES FROM THE REPOSITORY

 git pull

-GIT & VS CODE
+## GIT & VS CODE

 HOW TO PUSH A PROJECT FROM VSCODE TO GITHUB (TO LINK A REPOSITORY WITH VSCODE)
 - Create a new repository for your project